 The current global business environment is unique.
 Businesses around the world are evaluating whether and when to intentionally underperform—or not perform at all—on a contract and are then seeking protection under a force majeure defense.
 Authorities have issued or are considering issuing force majeure “certificates” to provide a company a potential shelter from litigation.
 However, such a hall pass is just the starting point.
 Regardless of whether a company receives a pass, there are many economic considerations for a force majeure event.

-asia banks care CARES Act cashflow class action competition compliance construction consumer contracts corporate finance data digital diligence disputes economy employment energy finance force majeure funding gas government health healthcare hospitals innovation inventory investments labor leadership market policy providers recovery regulatory reimbursement retail risk small business supply chain technology telehealth thinkset
+asia banks care CARES Act cashflow class action compliance consumer contracts corporate finance data digital diligence disputes economy employment energy finance force majeure funding gas government health healthcare hospitals innovation inventory investments labor leadership loan market policy providers recovery regulatory remote work retail risk small business strategy supply chain technology telehealth thinkset